OctopusDeploy/blog/blog/2021-07/deploying-ruby/index.md

 ## Sample application

-For this post, I'm using the [Veggie Tracker](https://github.com/morinoko/veggie_tracker) example application.
+For this post, I'm using the [Veggie Tracker](https://github.com/morinoko/veggie_tracker) sample application.

 This sample includes the web application and the code for creating a database and performing database migrations.
 With some modifications to the project, I had this application running fairly quickly in my local environment (see [GitHub](https://github.com/OctopusSamples/VeggieTracker) for the modified version).

 ### Ruby Application servers and Web servers
 With Ruby, it's important to understand the distinction between an **App Server** and a **Web Server**.

-An **App Server** runs the Ruby application, and usually works without having a **Web Server** in front of it.
-The disadvantage to this approach is that the **App Server** can only serve up the application it's running, versus being able to handle multiple applications like a **Web Server**.
+An App Server runs the Ruby application, and usually works without having a Web Server in front of it.
+The disadvantage to this approach is that the App Server can only serve the application it's running, versus being able to handle multiple applications like a Web Server.

-In addition, **App Servers** typically don't handle things like request compression or SSL/TLS.
-For this reason, the most typical configuration for Ruby web applications is to have something like an Apache or NGINX **Web Server** in front of the **App Server**.
+In addition, App Servers typically don't handle things like request compression or SSL/TLS.
+For this reason, the most typical configuration for Ruby web applications is to have something like an Apache or NGINX Web Server in front of the App Server.

 ### Selecting an App Server
 When developing in the Ruby language, you have many application servers to choose from, e.g. Unicorn, Thin, Puma, Passenger etc.